 My Auntie Betty contacted me in 2006, because Peter Backler (born 1949 Kingston, South Australia), from Adelaide, along with his wife Margaret (born 1946 Mount Gambier, South Australia), were staying in the UK for three months at Herne Bay near where I live close to Faversham, Kent, UK.
 Margaret is a keen family historian and they were anxious to learn more about Backlers in the UK.
 Peter and Margaret have a daughter, Holly, and they had another older daughter, Cassandra, who sadly passed away in 2011.
-Peter’s father is Albert Donald Backler and he is married to Ivy Jean Gibbs, but I didn’t find out when they were born.
+Peter’s father is Albert Donald Backler (Bert) and he is married to Ivy Jean Gibbs, but I didn’t find out when they were born.
 The photo shows left to right: Margaret, Bert, Jean, Peter and Donald.

 I did not have the time to get involved too much in family history, being deeply involved in research for my doctorate.
 However, the skills needed are similar, so I filed away what I had heard for another day.
 My wife Sue and I took Peter and Margaret down to Eastbourne to meet my Auntie Betty and my mother.
 We were invited to Australia and decided to visit the next year.

-When we were in Adelaide, we met Peter and Margaret again and they arranged for us to have dinner with them and Peter’s cousin Donald Lloyd Backler (born 1935) and his wife Jennifer, who lived nearby at Belleview Heights on the coast.
+When we were in Adelaide in early 2007, we met Peter and Margaret again and they arranged for us to have dinner with them and Peter’s cousin Donald Lloyd Backler (born 1935) and his wife Jennifer, who lived nearby at Belleview Heights on the coast.
 We met at a restaurant called Red Ochre near the Adelaide Oval cricket ground and had Australian meats: kangaroo, emu, emu sausages and lamb.
 My Aunty Betty spoke to Jennifer at Christmas 2015 and she heard that Donald was not very well and in a nursing home.
 The picture shows left to right: Peter, my wife Sue, Jennifer, me, Margaret and Donald.

 On our last night in Adelaide, we got a call from Bruce Backler from Kingston, who said he was coming to our hotel with his wife Ruth (nee Doyle) to buy us a beer.
 Bruce is Bert’s brother and Peter’s uncle.
 Bruce and Ruth had been married 56 years in 2007 and have two children.
 Bruce has lived all of his life in Kingston and I would say that he and Ruth were in their late 70s.
 We had a great evening!

-Bruce’s and Bert’s father was Alexander Henry Backler (1891-1967), who was married to Gladys May (1902-1978).
+Bruce’s and Bert’s father was Alexander William Backler (1891-1967), who was married to Gladys May (1902-1978).
 Their grandfather was James Francis Backler (born 5th August 1868, died 31st October 1941), who was a brother of Walter George, Donald’s grandfather.
 James Francis was married on 17th March 1891 to Ellen Moonlight Kerr who was born on 4th March 1871.
 They had six other sons and three daughters, besides Alexander.
 The picture below shows left to right: Ruth, me and Bruce.

 My aunt told me that there were a number of Backlers concentrated at Robe and nearby Kingston, both on the coast about 300 kilometres South East of Adelaide and now we had met one – Bruce.
 Peter and Margaret have a second home in Kingston and they kindly hosted a dinner for us with some local friends, Max and Stephanie, where we ate crayfish caught by Peter that morning.